Every lamp named by the people on Instagram

 Bisque fired, then glazed and fired again to cone 10.

-Shades are sourced to be in dialogue with the base, hardware is chosen, and each lamp is wired by hand.
+Shades sourced to be in dialogue with the base, hardware chosen, and lamp wired by hand.

-Take home a one-of-a-kind handmade piece.
-If you're not seeing what you want in the shop, get in touch.
+Reach out to buy a one-of-a-kind handmade piece.
+And if you're not seeing what you want in the shop, get in touch.

 Duke takes commissions with the caveat that pottery is a surprising and slow process.
 Things often come out different than you expect, but you will only pay if you love it.